jerzydziewierz/PMBOK-doc-templates/README.md

 Disclamer:

 This is not a part of the  PMBOK guide, nor a reproduction.
+These document stubs are original freeware side material.